Aditya11Shrivastava/Rainfall-Prediction-Model/README.md

 # Rainfall Prediction Model

 # Dataset
-The dataset used in this project consists of approximately 1.4 million records with meteorological data to predict whether it will rain tomorrow.
+The dataset used in this project consists of approximately 1.42 lakh records with meteorological data to predict whether it will rain tomorrow.

 # Model Evaluation
 • Various machine learning models were tested and evaluated for performance, including: